 My love for languages and culture led me to pursue a Master's degree in Spanish linguistics and literature.
 I am a proud Cougar alumni, having earned both my B.A. and M.A. from the University of Houston.
 Even now, I continue to nurture my talent for languages--I recently studied Brazilian Portuguese to conversational fluency and have started to learn Arabic and German.
 My ultimate goal is to have a working knowledge of all six official languages of the United Nations (Russian is the only one left that I haven't touched).

-Aside from music, I love reading and Netflix-watching, perhaps not necessarily in that order.
+Aside from music, I love reading, art and Netflix-watching, perhaps not necessarily in that order.
 I love urban fantasy, and Richelle Mead and J.K.
 Rowling are amongst my favorite writers.
-I am currently obsessed with Doctor Who, but some of my other favorites include Monk, Psych and White Collar.
+Some of my favorite shows include Doctor Who, Downton Abbey and The Good Place.

 Doctor Who (the Eleventh Doctor) tells us to "be extraordinary" and "be the best of humanity."
 Let's have a great year!